a-type/liine-takehome/README.md

 Ok, the first thing I'm seeing on inspecting the CSV is the inconsistency of the format!
 Let's see if I can take an inventory of how things are represented.

 - Time: `h am/pm`, `h:mm am/pm`, `h am/pm`
-- Day: Consistent 3-letter shorthand, first letter capitalized
+- Day: Consistent 3-letter shorthand, first letter capitalized (edit: actually "Tues" is also used!)
 - Day ranges: Consecutive ranges are `Day-Day`, followed by time.
 Non-consecutive groupings of days with same times use `Day, Day` (or combine with ranges).
 - Alternate times: If a restaurant has multiple time windows on different days or ranges of days, they're separated by `/`.